EgorBo/EgorBo.github.io/_posts/2019-07-01-peephole-optimizations.md

 > "Performance gains due to improvements in compiler optimizations will double
 > the speed of a program every 18 years" © [Proebsting’s Law](http://proebsting.cs.arizona.edu/law.html)

-When we solve equations we try to simplify them first, e.g. `Y = -(5 - X)` can be simplified to just  `Y = X - 5`.
+When we solve equations, we try to simplify them first, e.g. `Y = -(5 - X)` can be simplified to just  `Y = X - 5`.
 In modern compilers it's called "Peephole Optimizations".
 Roughly speaking, compilers search for certain patterns and replace them with corresponding simplified expressions.
 In this blog post I'll list some of them which I found in LLVM, GCC and .NET Core (CoreCLR) sources.

 Let's start with simple cases: